🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

-Vitamin B9, often called folic acid, is essential for women's fertility.
-This vitamin plays a key role in cell development and DNA formation, which is fundamental to embryonic growth.
+Vitamin B9, often called folic acid, is essential for female fertility.
+This vitamin plays a key role in cell development and DNA formation, which is fundamental for embryonic growth.

 Benefits of folic acid before conception

-Women of childbearing age should consume around 400 micrograms of folic acid a day.
+It is recommended that women of childbearing age consume around 400 micrograms of folic acid a day.
 Folic acid deficiency can lead to birth defects and compromise fertility.
 Taking supplements or eating foods rich in folic acid, such as green leafy vegetables, can increase the chances of conception.

 Foods rich in vitamin b9